 But again, to conclude, this festival was a blast!
 I had a great time and next year it can only get better!
 Colin Sinclair is also one awesome guy and it was great participating in his festival, and contributing to his Open Art Surgery mission!

 Double Take – Cinematic Circus

-I cannot give a proper rating on hospitality, quality, nor networking as I was unfortunately unable to physically attend the festival, however, any questions and/or concerns I had, the festival was on point with responding and communicating with me; and in a rather timely fashion.
+I cannot give a proper rating on hospitality, quality, or networking as I was unfortunately unable to physically attend the festival, however, for any questions and/or concerns I had, the festival was on point with responding and communicating with me; and in a rather timely fashion.
 The festival brochure was elegant and displayed my film nicely, which was good to see.
-Overall, the Open Art Short Film Festival seemed to be a nice festival and I was honored to be accepted into it.
+Overall, the Open Art Short Film Festival seemed to be a nice festival and I was honoured to be accepted into it.
 I recommend it!

 ‘The Story of 90 Coins’ is proud to be part of this small yet cosy short film festival, having obtained the 1st prize in Best Cinematography, and 2nd prize in Best Director and Official Selection short film accolades.
 Great-looking certificates to adorn my studio wall!